-Fig.20.
-Measuring CPU Scheduling Latency spent in internal sub-activities of WS-Context publication function for 1 publishing client under varying loads
+Fig. 20.
+Measuring CPU scheduling latency spent in internal sub-activities of FTHPIS-WSContext publication function for 1 publishing client under varying loads.

-6 Conclusions and Future Work
+6. Conclusions and future work

 In this paper, we have identified an important gap in Information Services for Grids that is lack of support for dynamic information in dynamically assembled traditional and Semantic Grids.
-We have presented an architecture that addresses key issues of managing dynamic metadata such as a) providing an efficient metadata access and storage methodology by taking into account changes in user demands and b) providing a P2P approach for access/storage request distribution among the peers of the system to capture the dynamic behavior both in metadata and the network topology.
-We perform an extensive set of experiments to evaluate the performance of the centralized version of the FTHPIS-WSContext Information.
-The performance results show the FTHPIS architecture can provide performance improvement over 18% for inquiry function and 22% for publication function by employing an expeditor module in its internal architecture.
+We have presented an architecture that addresses key issues of managing dynamic metadata such as (a) providing an efficient metadata access and storage methodology by taking into account changes in user demands and (b) providing a P2P approach for access/storage request distribution among the peers of the system to capture the dynamic behavior both in metadata and the network topology.
+We perform an extensive set of experiments to evaluate the performance of the centralized version of the FTHPIS-WSContext Service.
+The performance results show the FTHPIS-WSContext architecture can provide performance improvement over 18% for inquiry function and 22% for publication function by employing an expeditor module in its internal architecture.
 The promising low response latency results of experimental study on responsiveness indicates that high performance service conversation can be achieved with centralized metadata strategies with metadata coming from more than two services as opposed to service conversation with metadata only from the two services that exchange metadata.
 In addition, the performance indicates that efficient mediator services also allow us to perform collective operations such as queries on subsets of all available metadata.

 The experimental studies on sustainability of the system shows that the large number of concurrent operations may well be responded without any error by the system.
-By comparing the results form studies conducted on latencies, we determine that CPU thread scheduling latency impact factor on system performance might be negligible if the system is in initialized mode, while the network latency may have a significant impact on the centralized version of FTHPIS-WSContext system performance.
+By comparing the results from studies conducted on latencies, we determine that CPU thread scheduling latency impact factor on system performance might be negligible if the system is in initialized mode, while the network latency may have a significant impact on the centralized version of FTHPIS-WSContext system performance.
+We have discussed the status of our implementation and report performance results from a prototype that is applied to sensor and collaboration grids.

-We have discussed status of our implementation and report performance results from a prototype that is applied to sensor and collaboration grids.
+Work remains to further develop a distributed metadata hosting environment by employing novel dynamic replication techniques and to evaluate the system as a whole through extensive performance tests.

-Work remains to further develop a distributed metadata hosting environment by employing novel dynamic replication techniques and to evaluate the system as whole through extensive performance tests.
+Acknowledgement

-Acknowledgement: This work is supported by the Advanced Information Systems Technology Program of NASA's Earth-Sun System Technology Office.
+We thank Dr. Beth Plale for her feedback and discussions on this research.
+This work is supported by the Advanced Information Systems Technology Program of NASA's Earth-Sun System Technology Office.